 - Ability to interact with confidentiality, integrity, and tact when working with the diverse community

-- Strong written and oral communication skills
+- Strong writing and editing skills

 - Meticulous attention to detail, even under tight deadlines

-- Superb time-management skills is a must
+- Ability to take initiative and superb time-management skills a must

 - Proven track record of quick and accurate project turn around

 - High computer literacy: adept in Microsoft Office (Word, Excel, PowerPoint, Outlook) and Google Suite (Gmail, Google Calendar, Drive, Forms); familiarity with databases and online marketing (Constant Contact, social media), knowledge of WordPress and Adobe Creative Suite (Photoshop and InDesign) is a plus